MarvellEmbeddedProcessors/dao/doc/guides/gsg/build.rst

 Getting the sources
 -------------------
-DPU accelerator offload (DAO) sources can be downloaded from:
+Data accelerator offload (DAO) sources can be downloaded from:

 .. code-block:: console